 Claim and Verify Your Profile

-- Login to Google My Business.
+- Login to Google Business Profile.

 - Search to see if your business already has a profile.
 Follow the steps to claim your listing.